 Secondly, coordination mechanisms around SDGs are clear within specific development spaces, but it is unclear how these different frameworks coalesce into a single coordination mechanism.
 For example, the Government prepares Voluntary National Reviews (VNRs) as well as national progress reports on annual basis.
-United Nations will be reporting on SDGs as they move from the system of United Nations Development Assistance Frameworks (UNDAFs) to Sustainable Development Cooperation Frameworks (CFs).
-Civil society is coordinated through various working groups led by the SDGs Forum Kenya.
-However, continuous, predictable, and actionable coordination mechanisms that would link these processes should be strengthened.
-Currently, the frameworks align only in the occasion of VNRs, but more frequent internal reviews that embody the whole of society approach should be ensured.
-Further capacity is needed at the central government level to support these processes, and to ensure actors are aware of various forums for knowledge and experience exchange vis-à-vis SDG integration.
+United Nations (UN) will be reporting on SDGs as they move from the system of United Nations Development Assistance Frameworks (UNDAFs) to Sustainable Development Cooperation Frameworks (CFs).
+Civil society is coordinated through various working groups led by the SDGs However, continuous, predictable, Kenva. actionable coordination mechanisms that would link these processes should be strengthened.
+Currently, the frameworks align only for the preparation of VNRs, but more frequent internal reviews that embody the whole of society approach should be ensured.
+These processes need to be supported by the Department of Planning, who are well placed to inform development actors about various forums for knowledge and experience exchange vis-à-vis SDG integration.

-Next, given the technical nature of numerous SDG indicators and the compounded nature of SDG targets, the Agenda 2030 has largely been utilized by organizations building on overarching principles of Leaving No One Behind or a very specific set of targets, leading to the understanding of SDGs as a rather technical platform in which numerous CSOs (particularly smaller ones working on the grassroots level) do not closely engage.
+Next, given the technical nature of numerous SDG indicators and the compounded nature of SDG targets, the Agenda 2030 has utilized by organizations building overarching principles of Leaving No One Behind or a very specific set of targets, leading to the understanding of SDGs as a technical platform in which numerous CSOs (particularly smaller ones working on the grassroots level) do not closely engage.
 Clearer information on how SDG policy level commitments can be integrated into programmatic efforts of a diverse set of actors would be helpful.
 Challenges of localizing gender-specific SDG commitments largely reflect broader limitations of gender mainstreaming in the development sector.
-SDGs, however, highlight the importance of sustainable, long-lasting and transformative change of gender inequality dynamics.
+SDGs, however, highlight the importance of sustainable, longlasting and transformative change of gender inequality dynamics.
 This transformative change, however, requires more fundamental changes of development processes.
 Short-term project cycles are perceived as one of the major hindrances of gender equality work, as development actors are not incentivized to design processes targeting root causes of gender norms, given that these are difficult to effectively address within a two-year project cycle.
 Similarly, proving impact of development programming targeting issues of structural gender dynamics is not always easy to reconcile with largely quantitative performance indicators and log-frames to which gender equality actors are subjected.
-Furthermore, funding for organizations directly targeting gender equality is diminishing, which follows an already alarming trend of decreased core funding for CSOs.
+Lastly, funding for organizations directly targeting gender equality is diminishing, which follows an already alarming trend of decreased core funding for CSOs.